chocolatey/choco-wiki/ChocolateyFAQs.md

 Check out http://chocolatey.org/packages
 and any package on another feed (nuget.org, rubygems.org, web pi tools, etc).

+###Why does chocolatey install to C:\Chocolatey by default?
+Why the system root folder?
+Excellent question, deserving of a full page - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]

 ###What kind of package types does chocolatey support?

 * Binary Packages - Tools/Applications - This is 98% of the chocolatey packages - most are pointers to the real deal installers / zips.